 The NY Giants honored Eddie Grant with a memorial plaque, dedicated between games of the Memorial Day doubleheader at the Polo Grounds on Monday, May 30, 1921.

 The Giants would lay a wreath on the memorial plaque every subsequent home Memorial Day, for many years.
 Below, a Boston Brave and NY Giant would do the honors in 1925.

 Interestingly, the plaque was installed in center field on the field of play, although 483 ft from home plate in the cavernous Polo Grounds.
 The plaque would be assured of being seen, as fans in this park would leave the game by exiting from the playing field, and through the metal gates to the sides of the plaque.
 The plaque remained in place for the remainder of the Giants’ years at the Polo Grounds, through September 1957 (the Giants moved to San Francisco in 1958), and would silently bear witness to many great moments, including Willie Mays’ outstanding catch in the 1954 World Series (below).

 In closing, there are three prominent words describing Eddie Grant on his memorial: Soldier, Scholar, Athlete.
-On this Memorial Day, I’m hoping that articles like this can help contribute one more word equally deserving of his legacy: Remembered.
+Here’s hoping that posts like this can help contribute, in some small way, one more word equally deserving of his legacy: Remembered.